MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/bitmaps.md

 canvasView.GestureRecognizers.Add(tapRecognizer);
 ```

-Notice that the `Tapped` handler calls the `InvalidateSurface` method of the `SKCanvasView` object.
+Notice that the `Tapped` handler also calls the `InvalidateSurface` method of the `SKCanvasView` object.
 This generates a new call to the `PaintSurface` handler.

 ## Displaying the Bitmaps